WW III (song): Critical reception

-In a review of Ryde or Die Vol. 2, Steve "Flash" Juon of RapReviews commented the technique of including guest rappers on tracks to overcome inconsistency is "especially effective" on "WW III", which he described as "a Swizz Beatz uber-coastal wet dream with Snoop Dogg, Yung Wun, Scarface and the aforementioned 'Kiss on a track specially guaranteed to rattle your boxes.
+In a review of Ryde or Die Vol. 2, Steve "Flash" Juon of RapReviews commented that the technique of including guest rappers on tracks to overcome inconsistency is "especially effective" on "WW III", which he described as "a Swizz Beatz uber-coastal wet dream with Snoop Dogg, Yung Wun, Scarface and the aforementioned 'Kiss on a track specially guaranteed to rattle your boxes.
 For the testosterone impaired; play with caution – it WILL put hair on your chest."
 Jason Birchmeier of AllMusic mentioned the song as one of the album's "moments when Beatz's music almost goes too far with its excessive synth use", but also regarded Snoop Dogg's performance on the song as "stunning rapping".